 I should be packing right now.
 Nine days of camping lie ahead.
 Nine days of nothing but surf, sand, friends, family and (hopefully) a non-leaking air-bed.
 It will be the longest stretch of time we have ever camped.
 Now, just to be clear we are a camping family but we are a convenience camping family.
 We go were the amenities are.
 No digging holes for me.
 I know a lot of people who prefer using a caravan to camping though, and I can completely understand why there are like that.
 You could easily check out something like this Camp Smart to show you how much more convenient a caravan could be.

 We are also normally a three to four day kind of camping family.
 We have a tent, not a camper van, and while we have enough to mod cons to make this comfy, we aren’t really set up for long term camping.
+However, if you are travelling around the country in a camper, be sure to check out One Sure Insurance for information on the benefits of ensuring a camper!
 Luckily, we go with friends who could probably camp for six months and be completely set.
 Camping Tip #1 – go with friends who have lots of camping stuff.
 You never know when you’ll need some extra food or an RV Battery, so camp with your friends!

 Camping for over a week also means packing a lot more clothes than normal.
 And of course the eldest school kid has about four shirts that actually fit him.
 Seems to happen every school holidays – suddenly realise that after a term of wearing a school uniform, clothes no longer fit properly.
 Does this happen to anyone else?